usharesoft/appcenter-docs/admin/en/source/pages/manage-users/set-quotas.rst

 Setting a Quota for Disk Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can set a limit to the disk space a user can use.
-Disk space usage includes: mysoftware uploads, bootscripts, images generations, scans etc.
+Disk space usage includes: MySoftware uploads, bootscripts, images generations, scans etc.

 	* The option ``--type`` must be set to ``diskusage``
 	* The option ``--limit`` determines the quota in bytes.
 For disk usage, the quota is expressed in bytes.